remla25-team18/operation/README.md

 node-2   Ready    <none>          35m   v1.32.4   192.168.56.102   <none>        Ubuntu 24.04.2 LTS   6.8.0-53-generic   containerd://1.7.24
 ```

-Access the app: The app is exposed on port 30001 of the control node (
-So you can access the app using http://192.168.56.100:30001/).

 ### Assignment 2
 For assignment 2, here are the steps to run the project: